GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-fast-start-reference-architecture.md

 The bucket is created with
 [hierarchical namespace](https://cloud.google.com/storage/docs/hns-overview)
 enabled.
-A hierarchical namespace bucket stores objects in a real folder structure rather than a flat keyspace, which makes listing and prefix-scoped reads faster and cheaper.
-A model repository is exactly that shape: a directory of many shards plus configuration and tokenizer files, all read together at load time.
+A hierarchical namespace bucket stores objects in folders rather than a flat namespace, and offers up to 8 times higher initial queries per second (QPS) limits for reading and writing objects than a bucket without hierarchical namespace.
+Higher limits help when several replicas load the same model at the same time, such as during a scale-out.

 > [!NOTE]
 >